bghira/SimpleTuner/OPTIONS.md

                         not necessarily better results.
-Early reports indicate that modification of this value can change how the contrast is learnt by the model, and whether fine details are ignored or accentuated.
+Early reports indicate that modification of this value can change how the contrast is learnt by the model, and whether fine details are ignored or accentuated, removing fine details and making the outputs blurrier.
   --flux_schedule_auto_shift
                         Shift the noise schedule depending on image resolution.
 The shift value calculation is taken from